 (1) ERCOT shall provide the updated Load Resource relay models.

-(2) Load Resource relay models shall be updated as describe in the Dynamics Working Group Procedural Manual.
+(2) Load Resource relay models shall be updated as described in the Dynamics Working Group Procedure Manual.

 6.2.4 Dynamics Data Screening and Maintenance

-(1) In order to maintain simulation-ready base cases and associated dynamics data files for use in dynamic simulations, ERCOT, in consultation with the DWG, shall perform dynamic simulations called flat-start simulations as described in the Dynamics Working Group Procedural Manual.
+(1) In order to maintain simulation-ready base cases and associated dynamics data files for use in dynamic simulations, ERCOT, in consultation with the DWG, shall perform dynamic simulations called flat-start simulations as described in the Dynamics Working Group Procedure Manual.

 (2) The schedule for producing the flat start simulations will be reviewed annually and submitted to the ROS.